-We’re committed to supporting you and taking action on cyber threats and attacks – but we also rely on you to be vigilant.
-On this page, we’ll guide you through recognizing and reporting suspicious online behavior as well as protecting your Booking.com account.
+We are committed to supporting you and taking action on cyber threats and attacks — but we also rely on you to be vigilant.
+On this page, we’ll guide you through recognising and reporting suspicious online behaviour as well as protecting your Booking.com account.

 Reporting suspicious activity

 Booking.com respects the privacy of your login details and devices.
-Our employees will never ask to take control of your computer or phone, request any login info such as your two-factor authentication and/or password, or any other confidential information.
+Our employees will never ask to take control of your computer or mobile phone, request any login information such as your two-factor authentication and/or password, or any other confidential information.

-If you are—or think you might be—a victim of a digital security attack on your Booking.com account, report it immediately.
-When in doubt, leave the phone call, browser, or application.
+If you are — or suspect you are — a victim of a digital security attack on your Booking.com account, report it immediately.
+When in doubt, leave the phone call, browser or application.

 Protecting your Booking.com account

-As a Booking.com accommodation partner, you have access to a lot of guest information.
-A successful cyberattack can result in loss of personal info and money for you as well as for your guests.
+As a Booking.com accommodation partner, you have access to a large amount of guest information.
+A successful cyberattack can result in loss of personal information and money for you, as well as your guests.

-- Set up two-factor authentication (2FA) on your Extranet account and use biometric authentication and custom passcodes on your Pulse account.
+- Set up two-factor authentication (2FA) on your Booking.com extranet account and use biometric authentication and custom passcodes on your Pulse account.

-- Don’t reuse passwords and always choose strong ones.
+- Do not reuse passwords and always use strong passwords.